igorvanloo/Project-Euler-Explained/README.md

 The essential functions file contains almost all the function I have used semi regularly on Project Euler, however they are not optimised, and some have very limited capabilities.

-I have made a package called mathslib with all the relevant functions, with updated features!
+I am no longer updating this file, instead I am putting more effort into my mathslib python package, which contains all the functions, optimised to a greater degree and with proper documentation!

 You may read the full documentation here: https://mathslib.readthedocs.io/en/latest/readme.html